-15. There are a range of tenures that constitute the definition of Affordable Housing within the NPPF 2021: social rent and affordable rent, discounted market sales housing, and other affordable routes to home ownership.
-More recently, a new product called First Homes has been introduced in 2021.
+15. There are a range of tenures that constitute the definition of Affordable Housing within the NPPF 2023: social rent and affordable rent, discounted market sales housing, and other affordable routes to home ownership.
+The new First Homes product was introduced in 2021 but is not yet included in the NPPF.
 Each of the affordable housing tenures are considered below.